openshift/training/beta-1-setup.md

 OpenShift further.

 ### Run the Pod
-To define the pod from our JSON file, execute the following:
+To create the pod from our JSON file, execute the following:

-    osc create -f hello-pod.json
+    osc create -f hello-pod.json -n betaproject

-You should see the ID of the pod returned to you:
+Notice that we specfied the namespace, or project id, in the above command.
+This ensures that our pod is created (placed) into our namespace (project).
+The command should display the ID of the pod:

     hello-openshift

 Issue a `get pods` to see that it was, in fact, defined, and to check its
 status:

-    osc get pods
-    # osc get pods
+    osc get pods -n betaproject
-    POD             IP       CONTAINER(S)                     IMAGE(S)                          HOST                                  LABELS                 STATUS hello-openshift 10.1.0.4 hello-openshift                  openshift/hello-openshift         ose3-master.example.com/192.168.133.2 name=hello-openshift   Running
+    POD             IP       CONTAINER(S)                     IMAGE(S)                           HOST                                  LABELS                 STATUS hello-openshift 10.1.0.4 hello-openshift                  openshift/hello-openshift          ose3-master.example.com/192.168.133.2 name=hello-openshift   Pending
-    mainrouter      10.1.0.3 origin-haproxy-router-mainrouter openshift_beta/ose-haproxy-router ose3-master.example.com/192.168.133.2 <none>                 Running

 **note: we might pre-fetch**
 When you first issue `get pods`, you will likely see a pending status for the `hello-openshift` pod.
 This is because we did not pre-fetch its Docker image, so the node is pulling it from a registry.
 Later we will set up a local Docker registry for OpenShift to use.
+You should also note that we no longer see the router pod in the output.
+This is because the router is part of the "default" namespace, used for core infrastructure components.

 Look at the list of Docker containers with `docker ps` to see the bound ports.
-We should see an `openshift/origin-pod` container bound to 6061 on the host and bound to 8080 on the container.
+We should see an `openshift3_beta/ose-pod` container bound to 6061 on the host and bound to 8080 on the container.

-The `openshift/origin-pod` container exists because of the way network namespacing works in Kubernetes.
+The `openshift3_beta/ose-pod` container exists because of the way network namespacing works in Kubernetes.
 For the sake of simplicity, think of the container as nothing more than a way for the host OS to get an interface created for the corresponding pod to be able to receive traffic.
 Deeper understanding of